sekocoder/sekocoder/README.md

-- 👋 Hello there, I’m @sekocoder
+- ^_^ Hello there, I’m Sekoshita
-- 👀 I’m interested in android developement
+- (●'◡'●) I’m interested in android developement
-- 🌱 I’m currently learning data structures and algorithms
+- (⌐■_■) I’m currently learning data structures and algorithms
-- 📫 You can reach me through my mail id sekocoder@gmail.com
+- (☞ﾟヮﾟ)☞ You can reach me through my mail id sekocoder@gmail.com

 <!---
 sekocoder/sekocoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.